Welcome Georgia High School Senior, Class of 2024!

 Frequently Asked Questions

-GEORGIA MATCH is a simple way for you to know where you are eligible for admission (to be admitted to college), based on your recent high school calculated HOPE grade point average (GPA).
+GEORGIA MATCH is a simple way for you to know where you are eligible for admission (to be admitted to college), based on your high school calculated HOPE grade point average (GPA) through 11th grade.
 We want to make it easy for you to see where you could attend college in Georgia based on your current academic record and to apply to institutions you are most interested in attending!
 You will still need to submit an application, but that will be easy – keep reading to learn how!
 Your GEORGIA MATCH colleges are on your GAfutures Student Dashboard.

 Note: GEORGIA MATCH works with public and private accredited high schools in Georgia.